BY SOFO ARCHON

 The first one is to try to understand those people.
 Why do they behave this way?

-Now, I’m not saying that this is going to happen.
+Now, when you do that, your abuser, that toxic person will maybe try to come close to you.
+But if you maintain your boundaries when you meet that person again, you might see that that person changes his mind.
+That person might apologize, that person might say, “Yes, you were right.”
+I’m not saying that this is going to happen.
 Probably not.
-But there are good chances that it might happen as well, because people who are very controlling, they start to respect the people who don’t fight against them.
-But still, they are confident in themselves, and they take no shit from them.
-Because these people you have to understand they’re controlling, because they feel that their own life is being controlled by others, they abused others because they have been abused.
+But there are good chances that it might happen as well.
+Because people who are very controlling start to respect those who don’t fight against them but are still confident in themselves and take no shit from others.
+Because those people, you have to understand, are controlling because they feel that their own life is being controlled by others.
+They abuse others because they themselves have been abused.

-Just sharing your feelings, just sharing your experience will help you immensely because your pain is being shared by other people.
+Just sharing your feelings, just sharing your experience, will help you immensely, because your pain is being shared by other people.
 And you know that those people are there for you, you have their support, perhaps they might also give you some good advice.

 Now, my intention is not to put the blame on you.
-But there is this small part that we usually play in maintaining relationships that are actually toxic.
+But there is this small part that we usually play in maintaining relationships that are toxic.
 That’s why, for example, you see that some people always end up being with abusive partners — they must play some role in it.
 Maybe they are not confident enough.
 Maybe they don’t establish healthy boundaries.
 Maybe they don’t speak out their minds.
 There are several reasons.
 So it’s good to find people who know about those things.

 If you don’t have the financial means to do that, then you can read books or find information online.
-Of course, there is a lot of crappy information online.
-But you could come across some amazing information that can help you to see things with very different eyes.
+Of course, there is a lot of crappy information online, but you could come across some amazing information that can help you to see things with very different eyes, that could help you to better understand yourself and those people, as well as what steps you can take to effectively deal with them.
+And what I’ve found is that, in most cases, we could free ourselves from toxic relationships or at least to significantly minimize them.
+So, remember that, and don’t lose heart.